 Short Bio on Elizabeth Taylor

-Posted on May 21st, 2013 by admin in Actors & Actresses
+Posted on April 11th, 2022 by admin in Actors & Actresses

 Elizabeth Rosemond Taylor had been born on February 27, 1932 and was in London, England.
 Born an English child, her family was American art distributors from St. Louis, Missouri.
 Her father went to London to set up an art gallery while her mother was an actress on stage, but gave up that vocation when she got married.
 Elizabeth lived in London until she was seven and moved to the United States when the war was starting in Europe in 1939.
 Elizabeth and her mother left without her father so that he could stay and wrap up loose ends of the art business.